leegaughanbrown/docs/src/pages/en/framework/animations.md

 ---
 layout: ~/layouts/MainLayout.astro
-title: Colors
+title: Animations
-description: An intro to the OxyProps Colors properties and classes syntax.
+description: An intro to the OxyProps Animations properties and classes syntax.
 i18nReady: true
 ---

-**OxyProps Colors** are the basic building blocks of any OxyProps project.
+**OxyProps Animations** docs will be here soon.